 By Stefano Filipuzzi and Emre Sonmez

 It has now been more than 30 years since Turkey first applied for EEC membership.
-If some welcomed the perspective of a Turkish entry into the European family with much enthusiasm, others received it with more skepticism.
-Over the years, however, misunderstandings multiplied and mutual trust faded, which brought to a de facto abandonment of this ambitious project, to the point that the very same Council was not afraid to state, in June 2018, that the negotiations with Ankara are “effectively frozen.”
+While some welcomed the perspective of a Turkish entry into the European family with much enthusiasm, others received it with more skepticism.
+However, over the years, misunderstandings multiplied, and mutual trust faded, leading to a de facto abandonment of this ambitious project.
+The very same Council was not afraid to state, in June 2018, that the negotiations with Ankara are “effectively frozen.”

-In analyzing the reasons that led to this progressive detachment between the EU and Turkey, people tend to highlight only Europe’s perspective.
-More uncommon, instead, is to consider Turkish public opinion and attitudes towards the Union.
+In analyzing the reasons for this progressive detachment between the EU and Turkey, people tend to focus solely on Europe’s perspective.
+What is less common is to consider Turkish public opinion and attitudes towards the Union.
 By carrying out such analysis, the emerging reality reveals a highly polarised society on the issue.
-Thus, this division goes beyond political party lines
+Thus, this division trascends political party lines.

 This polarisation recalls a broader cleavage that runs deep through Turkish domestic politics.
 The most religious and conservative people firmly oppose the pursuit of stronger ties with Europe.
 By contrast, the most secularised and progressive segments of society believe that the EU membership could be positive from all perspectives (especially in economics, democracy, and human rights promotion).
 Nonetheless, only 20% of the Turkish population is confident that this process will be completed, according to a 2018 survey.